-Causes and Formation of Mold
+Causes and development of mold

 Mold needs moisture to grow.
 If mold occurs in living spaces and spreads over a larger area, the remediation of the mold infestation can quickly lead to considerable costs.
 In order to be able to remove mold infestation sensibly and avoid it in the future, the causes must be clarified.